manudelu/ResearchTrackI_Assignment2/README.md

-# ResearchTrack_Assignment2
+# Research Track I - Second Assignment
-Research Track I - Assignment II : ROS Robot Simulator with Gazebo Simulation Environment
+ROS Robot Simulator with Gazebo Simulation Environment - Delucchi Manuel (S4803977)
 ----------------------------------------------------------------------------------------------

 It is the purpose of this assignment to develop a ROS package containing three ROS nodes that provide a way to interact with the environment presented in the assignment_2_2022 package.